Agriculture

 Soil

-A wide range of soil types with a pH value up to 8.5 are suitable for pomegranate cultivation.
+An extensive range of soil types with a pH value up to 8.5 is suitable for pomegranate cultivation.
 It can grow even in soils with poor fertility and shallow depth with proper management and supply of essential nutrients.
-The best conditions for adequate fruit development and colour are:
+The best conditions for adequate fruit development and color are:

 • Soil: Light, well-drained sandy to loamy soil or alluvial soil